Jegstudio/gutenverse-form/gutenverse-form/readme.txt

 == Changelog ==
 = 2.4.0 =
 ##### New & Improvements
-* Add option to convert Webfont to SVG icon for improved SEO
+* add option to convert Webfont to SVG icon for improved SEO

 ##### Bug Fixes
-* Fix issue with global styles fetch in editor
+* fix issue with global styles fetch in editor
+* fix issue with animation effect not running on tablet/mobile
+* fix issue with animation effect when combined with transform effect
+* fix issue with section background type video
+* fix recaptcha block issue on frontend

 = 2.3.2 =
 ##### New & Improvements